 Just as the body bears traces of its phylogenetic development, so also does the human mind.
-There is therefore nothing surprising in the possibility of the allegories of our dreams being an archaic survival.
+There is therefore nothing surprising in the possibility of the allegories of our dreams being a survival of archaic modes of thought.

-At the same time the theft of the apple in our example is a typical theme of dreams, often recurring with various modifications.
-It is also a well-known theme in mythology, and is found not only in the story of Paradise, but in numerous myths and fables of all ages and climes.
-It is one of those universally human similes, which can reappear in any one, at any time.
-Thus, dream psychology opens up a way to a general comparative psychology, from which we hope to gain the same understanding of the development and structure of the human soul, as comparative anatomy has given us concerning the human body.
+The theft of the apple in our example is a typical theme of dreams, often recurring with various modifications.
+It is also a well-known theme in mythology, and is found not only in the story of the Garden of Eden, but in numerous myths and fables of all ages and climes.
+It is one of those universally human symbols, which can reappear in any one, at any time.
+Thus, dream psychology opens up a way to a general comparative psychology, from which we hope to attain the same sort of understanding of the development and structure of the human soul, as comparative anatomy has given us concerning the human body